Can I use the same license key to install Folder Guard on several computers?

 Will my backup program back up the files located in the protected folders?

 It depends on the backup program you have.
-If the backup is performed in the DOS mode, or some other mode when Windows is not operating, then Folder Guard will not be protecting your files, and the backup program should be able to backup all your files, as usual.
+If the backup is performed in while Windows is not loaded, (for example, by starting your computer from a bootable CD) then Folder Guard will not be protecting your files, and the backup program should be able to backup all your files, as usual.
 If, however, your backup program runs under Windows, when folder protection is in effect, then it will have no access to your protected files, and it will not back them up!
 To allow your backup program to backup your protected files, you need to either disable the protection before starting the backup program, or add your backup program to the Trusted Programs list of Folder Guard.
 Don't forget to test your backup set of files to make sure your protected files have actually been backed up!
-To prevent other users from running the backup program and being able to access your protected documents that way, you may want to protect the backup program itself with a password.
+To prevent other users from running the backup program and being able to access your protected documents that way, you may want to protect the backup program itself.

 May I give a copy of Folder Guard software to a friend?

-Yes, you may give the installation files of our programs to your friends and associates.
+Yes, you may give the installation file of Folder Guard to your friends and associates.
 However, you may NOT share your license key, if any, with anybody else.
-Please remember that the license key we provide you with are for your own use only.
-If your friends like our programs, please let them purchase their own license keys.
-To avoid possible confusion, please give out the original installation files that you may download from our web site.
+Please remember that the license key we provide you with is for your own use only.
+If your friends like our programs, please direct them to our web site to purchase their own license keys.

 There are several other simple, but important conditions which we impose on further redistribution of our products.
 Please refer to the file License.txt in the folder where you have installed Folder Guard for the complete description of our distribution requirements.